chrisli36/chrisli36/README.md

 ### About Me
 I'm a software engineer with a passion for making impactful change through software development and machine learning.
 Having a background in computer science and mathematics, I love tackling complex challenges and thinking of unique approaches to problems.

-Interested in learning more about me?
-- Check out my portfolio website!
-- Feel free to reach out on [linkedin](https://www.linkedin.com/in/cjyl/)!

 ### Technical Skills

 #### Languages